-In its first look at how the Constitution’s Free Exercise Clause applies to temporary restrictions on public gatherings during the novel coronavirus pandemic, a divided Supreme Court has denied a request from a California church to enjoin enforcement of state restrictions on religious services.
+In its first look at how the Constitution’s Free Exercise Clause applies to Covid-related restrictions on public gatherings, a divided Supreme Court has denied a church’s request to enjoin enforcement of state restrictions on religious services.

 In a brief dissenting opinion, joined by Justices Clarence Thomas and Neil M. Gorsuch, Justice Brett M. Kavanaugh wrote that he would grant the temporary injunction because the right to worship is a fundamental right and “California’s latest safety guidelines discriminate against places of worship and in favor of comparable secular businesses.”
 The occupancy cap does not apply to shopping malls, restaurants, offices, grocery stores and other secular businesses.

 The case now returns to the District Court for a decision on the merits.

 So, who’s right?
 Are houses of worship similar to secular businesses?
 Or are church services more properly classified as gatherings akin to sporting events?